 Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-Initiating an investigation Who can initiate an investigation of potential cartel conduct?
+Who can initiate an investigation of potential cartel conduct?

 The Australian Competition and Consumer Commission (ACCC) has the power to initiate an investigation in relation to cartel conduct.
 Following the investigation, the ACCC can initiate civil proceedings in the Federal Court for civil pecuniary penalties and other orders.
 The ACCC may also refer the matter to the Office of the Commonwealth Director of Public Prosecutions (CDPP) to consider whether to bring criminal proceedings.

 If an investigation is initiated by complainants or third parties, what rights (if any) do they have?

 Complainants or persons who may have suffered loss as a result of cartel conduct do not have any special rights in relation to ACCC investigations.
 Third parties may complain of cartel conduct to the ACCC, but the ACCC need not investigate or follow any formal process in relation to how the complaint is handled.

 What obligations does a company have on learning that an investigation has commenced?

 There is no obligation to cooperate with an ACCC investigation.
 However, companies are required to retain documents for prescribed periods.
 In some states, it may also be a criminal offence to destroy, conceal or otherwise interfere with a document that is likely to be required as evidence in a legal proceeding.